The Complete Stripe Nonprofit Guide For Fundraising & Donations

 - PayPal: Perhaps the most similar competitor to Stripe, PayPal is an extremely popular third-party processor for nonprofits.
 Where Stripe is oriented toward customization and developers, PayPal is designed for ease of use and implementation.
 You’ll also be able to access PayPal’s massive ecosystem, which features peer-to-peer transaction support as well as eCommerce and in-person transactions through PayPal Zettle.
 Registered 501(c)(3) organizations are charged 1.99% + $0.49 for online transactions.

 - Dharma Merchant Services: If you’re looking for a more stable option and don’t mind paying a monthly fee, you may want to consider Dharma Merchant Services.
 Dharma can set nonprofits up with a dedicated merchant account for $20/month.
 Dharma uses interchange-plus pricing for transactions rather than flat rates, making it a better fit for high-volume processing.
-Qualified nonprofits can get a discounted processing rate of interchange + 0.10% + $0.08 for in-person transactions, and interchange + 0.10% + $0.11 for virtual transactions.
-Check Out Dharma Merchant Services.
+Qualified nonprofits can get a discounted processing rate of interchange + 0.10% + $0.08 for in-person transactions and interchange + 0.10% + $0.11 for virtual transactions.

 Stripe Payments can be a great tool for tech-savvy nonprofits, particularly those that take most of their donations online.
 Stripe’s nonprofit discount is significant and competitive; just keep in mind that not all donations qualify for the discounted rate.
 You’ll also want to factor in the supplemental fees Stripe charges for advanced features; these can add up quickly.